 Cuba is amongst the most intact marine ecosystems in the region.
 It will not disappoint.

-Start your exploration of this wonderful country in Havana, picture pastel-colored buildings fronting wide, gracious squares; vintage American autos rolling through streets lined with iron lampposts; street musicians singing and strumming guitars.
+We start your exploration of this wonderful country in Havana, picture pastel-colored buildings fronting wide, gracious squares; vintage American cars rolling through streets lined with iron lampposts; street musicians singing and strumming guitars.
 Wonder through the cobblestone streets of Old Havana, UNESCO World Heritage Site to take in the sights.

 From Havana, we make our way to Trinidad, where the time has stopped in 1850 and hasn’t yet restarted.
 Declared a World Heritage Site by UNESCO in 1988, it is Cuba’s oldest and most enchanting ‘outdoor museum’.
-We will spend 3 days here, each morning, we will head out to the International Diving Centre at Peninsula Ancon, about a 15-minute drive from Trinidad, where you get to collect your diving gear and head out to sea on a boat for your diving spot.
+We will spend 3 days here, each morning, we will head out to the International Diving Centre at Peninsula Ancon, where you get to collect your diving gear and head out to sea on a boat for your diving spot.
 There are about 20 sites to choose from, so each plunge will have something new on offer for you.
 There is an impressive cliff with corals, sponges, crabs, octopus, and various fish species to see.
 You may even get to discover some wrecks along the way.
 Having the afternoons off will allow you to wonder through the cobblestone streets, of this well-kept colonial town and soak in its romantic atmosphere with ornate buildings.
 Enjoy its nightlife dancing up a storm at various night venues.
+Our guides can show you the best places in town!

-From Trinidad, we head to the French colonist Cienfuegos, settled in 1819 around the most spectacular and natural bay.
+Next stop is the French colonist Cienfuegos, settled in 1819 around the most spectacular and natural bay.
 We will spend days diving at Faro Luna International Diving Centre.
 Each morning we head out by bus, which is about a 25-minute drive down the South coast of Central Cuba to the entrance of Cienfuegos Bay.
-This place offers some of the most exciting diving spots, which is why it is the home of a yearly International Foto Sub Contest.
+Yunior ensured this is on your list of places to see as it offers some of the most exciting diving spots.
+It is also the home of a yearly International Foto Sub Contest.
 The pristine waters offer an exotic underwater scenery of exuberant corals and fish species in vibrant colors.
+Imagine the portfolio you can create here with our Nat Geo photographers on hand to guide you!

-The last diving destination is Playa Giron, a small fishing village on the southern Cuban coast, which is part of the Cienaga de Zapata National Park.
+The last diving destination on this underwater photography tour is Playa Giron, a small fishing village on the southern Cuban coast, which is part of the Cienaga de Zapata National Park.
 It is located in the southern part of Bahía de Cochinos (Bay of Pigs).
 This area is also Cuba's largest wilderness area, a UNESCO Biosphere Reserve, with various ecosystems of wetlands, mangrove forests, coral reefs and underwater canyons, which makes it a perfect diving spot!
-It is also the perfect spot for a night dive, that we can arrange as an optional activity.
+It was added to the list as it the perfect spot for a night dive, that we can arrange as an optional activity.

 What you will love about this trip